netxms/netxms-doc/admin/object-management.rst

 have access to this object for the script.

 Full subnet can be managed or unamanged.
-Management status will be applied to all subnet node. f subnet is deleted and is the only parent of a node, then node also will be deleted with the subnet. :guilabel:`Upload file` action will upload file from server to all nodes that have agent and have access to upload directory.
+Management status will be applied to all subnet node.
+If subnet is deleted and is the only parent of a node, then node also will be deleted with the subnet. :guilabel:`Upload file` menu item will upload file from server to all nodes that have agent and have access to upload directory.

-Tools
-Execute server script
-Alarms
-802.1x port state
+Under :guilabel:`Tools` menu are available predefined object tools that will be executed on each subnet node.
+More about object tool configuration can be found
+there: :ref:`object_tools`.

+:guilabel:`Execute server script` will open :ref:`execute server script view <execute_server_script>`.
+Were arbitrary script can be executed.
+:guilabel:`Alarms` menu item will open view with all subnet nodes' alarms.
+And :guilabel:`802.1x port state` will open table with port authentication states, that can be exported to CSV.

 Node
 ----